A photo of a sign post with different European country names

 If you’re an American traveling to Europe and thinking “We’re not in Kansas” anymore, you’re right!
 Americans often think Europe is an easy place to travel to because it is closer than most other continents, English is widely spoken, and it has a similar socio-economic level.
+However, there are lots of little things in Europe that surprise Americans.

 Obviously, there will be language and culture differences from country to country across the continent, but on the whole, here are some of the things in Europe that Americans do not expect.

-Things That Suprise Americans In Europe
+Things That Surprise Americans In Europe

 Space and Size